Category: Tips & Tricks

 2. Don’t mix the past and the current situation & think fresh!

 Introspection is the key to dealing with situations.
 It is always worthwhile going back in time to see what happened, and try to determine factors that must have given rise to the current situation.
 But it is not at all necessary that those factors alone triggered the situation.
 Hence, it is as important to deal with these two information elements (learning from introspection & info about the current situation) separately, as important it is to understand them.
-View full article »
+Continue reading 7 tips on dealing with situations!

 This is not a blog post, but just sharing the report template used for the final semester dissertation/project at BITS, Pilani.
 I guess this is common to MS SS & MM courses offered by DLPD (WILPD).
 This is the result of the numerous email that keep floating during the semester, only adding to the confusion.
 So I created a Word template that one can use right away, for lazy bums like me who start late.
 Just define custom properties, and the report template will automatically fill itself up.